dumbo25/unsed_rpi/README.md

 raspi-config must be run before rpi_setup.sh

 Some of the scripts remove packages, which isn't necessary.
-Removing the packages does save microSD Card space.
+Removing the packages does save microSD Card space (3.0GB used after update and upgrade, and 1.8GB after pacakges removed.
+So, more than a 33% redeuction in microSD Card space used).
 I typically run rPi headless.
 So, I don't need or use the desktop, chrome and so on.

 Removing the packages also prevents any related services from running.
 A service that is unused and running wastes CPU.
 This is more valuable on an RPi0 and of little value on an RPi4.
 But, I do it anyway.